John E. Jones III: Kitzmiller v. Dover (2005)

 Jones was assigned to the Kitzmiller v.
-Dover Area School District bench trial, the first direct challenge brought in the federal courts against a school district that mandated the teaching of intelligent design.
+Dover Area School District bench trial, the first direct challenge brought in federal court against a school district that mandated the teaching of intelligent design.
 He was praised by Tom Ridge, former Pennsylvania Governor and former head of the Department of Homeland Security, who said that "I can't imagine a better judge presiding over such an emotionally charged issue ... he has an inquisitive mind, a penetrating intellect and an incredible sense of humor."

 On December 20, 2005, Jones ruled that the mandate was unconstitutional in a 139-page decision.

-After the ruling was handed down, some pundits immediately attacked it, notably Bill O'Reilly on Fox News accusing Jones of being a fascist and an activist judge.
-Casey Luskin and Jonathan Witt of the Discovery Institute, and activist Phyllis Schlafly, have leveled similar charges.
+After the ruling was handed down, some pundits immediately attacked it, notably Bill O'Reilly on Fox News, who accused Jones of being a fascist and an activist judge.
+Casey Luskin and Jonathan Witt of the Discovery Institute, and activist Phyllis Schlafly, leveled similar charges.
 Jones also received death threats as a result of which he and his family were given around-the-clock federal protection.

 In a speech to the Anti-Defamation League on February 10, 2006, he responded to critics who claimed that he had "stabbed the evangelicals who got him onto the federal bench right in the back" by noting that his duty was to the Constitution and not to special interest groups.

-In a November 2006 talk given at Bennington College, Jones again rejected the "activist judge" criticisms and explained the judiciary role and how judges decide cases:
+In a November 2006 talk given at Bennington College, Jones again rejected the "activist judge" criticisms and explained the role of the judiciary and how judges decide cases:

 In 2008, Jones was awarded the American Humanist Association's Humanist Religious Liberty Award at the World Humanist Congress in Washington, D.C.
 In his acceptance speech, Jones explained how he was blasted by Bill O'Reilly, Phyllis Schlafly, and Ann Coulter for the decision in Kitzmiller v.
 Dover Area School District.
 Jones also remarked on the shortcomings of civics education and how the American public tends to have a limited understanding of the Constitution and the importance of the Establishment Clause of the First Amendment and separation of church and state established by the Founding Fathers of the United States.
 Jones gave his perspective on the separation of powers under the U.S. Constitution: "Articles 1 and 2 designate the legislative branch and the executive branch, respectively, as majoritarian—they are subject to the will of the people; they stand in popular elections.
 But article 3 is counter-majoritarian.
 The judicial branch protects against the tyranny of the majority.
 We are a bulwark against public opinion.
 And that was very much done with a purpose, and I think that it really has withstood the test of time.
 The judiciary is a check against the unconstitutional abuse and extension of power by the other branches of government."
 Jones added that Alexander Hamilton himself remarked: "Enthusiasm is certainly a very good thing but religious enthusiasm is, at least, a dangerous instrument."